edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 This guide has been tested on **Ubuntu 22.04** as *development environment*.
 It may work on other Linux distributions and Ubuntu versions.

+!!! note
+    Some commands are executed on the development environment, but some others on the target Ubuntu Core system.
+For clarity, we add __Core__ to the title of code blocks for commands that are executed on the Ubuntu Core environment.

 ## A. Create an image with EdgeX components